If you landed on this page, then either one of the two things below must be true:

 It’s important that you use a vacuum cleaner that has a HEPA filter.
 This special filter is imperative for dust control because it is certified to capture particles as small as 0.3 microns in size.

-A HEPA filter allows you to trap the microscopic dust particles that cause you health problems.
+A HEPA filter allows you to trap the microscopic dust particles and dust mites that cause you health problems.
 If your vacuum doesn’t include this feature, you really have no idea how well it is working or not.

 This is the step that most people miss and that’s why dust keeps coming back at such a fast rate.